facebook/react-native-website/docs/panresponder.md

 | ------ | ------ | -------- | ----------- |
 | config | object | Yes      | Refer below |

-The config object provides enhanced versions of all of the responder callbacks that provide not only the typical `ResponderSyntheticEvent`, but also the `PanResponder` gesture state, by replacing the word `Responder` with `PanResponder` in each of the typical `onResponder*` callbacks.
+The config object provides enhanced versions of all of the responder callbacks that provide not only the [`PressEvent`](pressevent), but also the `PanResponder` gesture state, by replacing the word `Responder` with `PanResponder` in each of the typical `onResponder*` callbacks.
 For example, the `config` object would look like:

 - `onMoveShouldSetPanResponder: (e, gestureState) => {...}`
 - `onMoveShouldSetPanResponderCapture: (e, gestureState) => {...}`